The Cancer Drugs Fund (CDF) is a way of funding cancer drugs in England.

 - your general health

-As soon as your specialist submits the form they should get immediate confirmation that you can start the drug.
+Once your specialist has submitted the form, they will get confirmation that you can start the drug.

 Scotland, Wales and Northern Ireland

-The Cancer Drugs Fund is only available for patients in England who are entitled to routine NHS care and are registered with an English GP.
+The Cancer Drugs Fund is only available for patients in England.
+You have to be entitled to routine NHS care.
+You also have to be registered with a GP in England.
 Access to new medicines is different in Scotland, Wales and Northern Ireland.

 The Welsh Government has recently announced a New Treatment Fund for Wales.
-This fund looks to speed up patient access to new treatments.
+This fund aims to speed up patient access to new treatments.

 Health and Social Care Services in Northern Ireland usually follow NICE decisions.

-Your doctor can make an Individual Funding Request (IFR) if they think that a treatment not available on the NHS is the best treatment option for you.
+Your doctor can make an Individual Funding Request (IFR).
+This is if they think that a treatment is the best option for you, but it isn't available on the NHS.

 Coping if you can’t have a cancer drug

-You might feel disappointed if your CDF request is refused and you can’t have the drug you would like.
+You might feel disappointed if you can’t have the treatment you would like.
 This can be very difficult to come to terms with.
 You might feel a range of emotions, including anger.
-Talk to your specialist about why funding was turned down for you.